Waujito/youtubeUnblock/README.md

 ### TV

 Televisions are the biggest headache.

+In [this issue](https://github.com/Waujito/youtubeUnblock/issues/59) the problem has been resolved.

-Some users report that disabling QUIC + `--sni-domains=all` may work.
-To disable QUIC you may use `--quic-drop` [flag](#flags) with proper firewall configuration (check description of the flag).
+If you have troubles with televisions try `--faking-strategy=ttl` flag and play around with `--faking-ttl=n`.
+See [#flags](#flags) for more details.
+Also you might be have to disable QUIC.
+To do it you may use `--quic-drop` [flag](#flags) with proper firewall configuration (check description of the flag).
 Note, that this flag won't disable gQUIC and some TVs may relay on it.
 To disable gQUIC you will need to block the entire 443 port for udp in firewall configuration:

 For **nftables** do
 ```
-nft insert rule inet fw4 forward udp dport 443 counter drop
+nft insert rule inet fw4 forward ip saddr 192.168.. udp dport 443 counter drop
 ```

 For **iptables**
 ```
-iptables -I OUTPUT -p udp --dport 443 -j DROP
+iptables -I OUTPUT --src 192.168.. -p udp --dport 443 -j DROP
 ```

-Note that these rules may **break the stability of internet** so use them carefully and **only if** --quic-drop doesn't work.
+Where you have to replace 192.168.. with ip of your television.

 ### Troubleshooting EPERMS (Operation not permitted)